iams7/Okapi_Issue/README.md

 The above translated text will be written to the new MS Word (text) file which will be downloaded later

 ## 2. And the file gets corrupted during download (after post editing process).
-The respecting data obtaied from the console terminal are as follows,
+The respective data obtained from the terminal are as follows,
 ```
 web_1             | [08/Apr/2021 06:42:45] "POST /api/login HTTP/1.1" 200 217
 web_1             | [08/Apr/2021 06:42:46] "GET /api/getLangs HTTP/1.1" 200 2879